loftwah/aws-lab-java/docs/terraform-approach.md

 ## Pipeline integration

+- **Separation of duties:** GitHub Actions (see `.github/workflows/ci.yml`) is reserved for repository health checks and GHCR publishing only.
+It must never assume AWS roles for lab resources; all AWS-side automation lives in CodePipeline/CodeBuild.
 - CodePipeline orchestrates Source → Build → Test → Scan → Deploy stages for both ECS and EC2 variants.
 - Source stage consumes an existing CodeStar Connection (ARN provided via `var.codestar_connection_arn`) so Git pushes to `main` automatically trigger the pipeline.
-- CodeBuild builds Docker images, runs unit/integration tests, and pushes to ECR while assuming an IAM role via OIDC; buildspec templates enforce tagging conventions.
+- CodeBuild builds Docker images, runs unit/integration tests, and pushes to ECR using the Terraform-managed IAM service role; `buildspecs/build-image.yml` enforces tagging conventions.
 - Deployment stages trigger Terraform or CD actions with least-privilege IAM roles (`iam` module issues roles for CodePipeline, CodeBuild, and cross-account promotions if needed).
 - Pipeline artefacts include Terraform plans, SBOMs, and promotion approvals for SOC2 evidence.